We have hit the pause button on our dances until such time as COVID-19 is no longer a threat.

 - If you are on Facebook, consider joining the “Social Disdance” group

 - Dance in your living room!
 The Carolina English Country Dancers have put up a page of English dances “skillfully created and generously shared for such a time as this: Some are for one, some are for more dancers for those with partners at home.”
+Many dance organizations (including US!) are offering online dancing of one kind or another.

 - A sampling of lIvestream music on Facebook (Go searching for more):